 Total Cost of TiVo Roamio OTA

-The TV Roamio costs $399.99 and includes a lifetime guide subscription.
-It’s a cord cutters dream solution for recording OTA TV.
-However, if you want the privilege of streaming to a mobile device, even within your home network, you need to pay an additional $130 for TiVo Stream.
+The TV Roamio costs $349.99 and includes a lifetime guide subscription.
+It’s a cord-cutter’s dream solution for recording OTA TV.
 You will also need to purchase the TiVo Stream if you want to watch the DVR on multiple TVs.
-Furthermore you are currently tied to using the TiVo app that’s only available on Amazon Fire TV and Apple TV.
-Otherwise you will need a TiVo Mini on each TV.
+Furthermore, you are currently tied to using the TiVo app that’s only available on Amazon Fire TV and Apple TV.
+Otherwise, you will need a TiVo Mini on each TV.

 If you use Apple TV or Amazon Fire TV, this may be a feasible solution for multi-room functionality.
 However, if you have to use the TiVo Mini device, then the costs can add up quickly depending on how many TVs you want to add the DVR functionality to.

-Still, considering multi-room DRV functionality can run between $20-$40 per month from a cable provider, the TiVo Roamio pays for itself fairly quickly.
+Still, considering multi-room DVR functionality can run between $20-$40 per month from a cable provider, the TiVo Roamio pays for itself fairly quickly.

-If TiVo isn’t workable as a multi-room solution for you, then you may want to look at the Tablo DVR which excels at multi-room DVR function .
+If TiVo isn’t workable as a multi-room solution for you, you may want to look at the Tablo DVR, which excels in the multi-room DVR function.
 However, if you want an ultimate replacement to the traditional cable TV DVR service, then look no further than the TiVo Roamio OTA.

 Why Not the TiVo Bolt

-I’ve been getting a lot of questions as to why I don’t prefer the TiVo Bolt to the Roamio as an OTA DVR.
-While the Bolt offers some advantages over the TiVo Roamio OTA, I feel the Roamio OTA provides better value for cord cutters.
-Here is a list of major differences between the devices.
+I’ve been getting a lot of questions about why I don’t prefer the TiVo Bolt to the Roamio as an OTA DVR.
+While the Bolt offers some advantages over the TiVo Roamio OTA, I feel the Roamio OTA provides better value for cord-cutters.
+Here is a list of significant differences between the devices.

-- The Cost of TiVo Bolt with a Lifetime Guide subscription costs $849, TiVo Roamio OTA comes with a lifetime subscription and cost $399.
+- The Cost of TiVo Bolt OTA with a Lifetime Guide subscription costs $500.
+That’s more than double the cost of a comparable Tablo.
+The TiVo Roamio OTA comes with a lifetime subscription and costs $349.99.

 - The Bolt has 4K video streaming, where the Roamio supports 1080p